franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 * Idle sleep
 * Maintenance sleep

-**Software sleep**
+Software sleep

 Software sleep is trigged by computer user or by some software, which is configured to put comp sleep after certain tasks done.

-**Idle sleep**
+Idle sleep

 Idle sleep is triggered by idle timer.
 Each time user interacts with computer idle timer is reset.
 If users doesn't interact within idle timer countdown time, then Idle sleep is triggered.

-**Maintenance sleep**
+Maintenance sleep

 If user has enabled "Wake for Ethernet network access", then macOS goes from Idle or Software sleep into Maintenance sleep immediately.

-**Power Nap**
+Power Nap

 If Power Nap is enabled, then computer wakes up automatically after certain period of time, handles certain tasks and goes back to sleep.
 Apple's documentation reveals that behaviour of power nap doesn't depend only macOS version running on comp but at hardware and it's firmware too.
 Documentation clearly states that comps made on different time behave differently. which points directly that Power Nap is related to the hardware/firmware too.

-> [ ](https://www.insanelymac.com/forum/topic/342002-darkwake-on-macos-catalina-boot-args-darkwake8-darkwake10-are-obsolete/#) Quote**Power Nap responds to your battery power state**
+> [ ](https://www.insanelymac.com/forum/topic/342002-darkwake-on-macos-catalina-boot-args-darkwake8-darkwake10-are-obsolete/#) QuotePower Nap responds to your battery power state
 > The year your notebook computer was released determines how Power Nap responds to your battery power state.
 > Computers with 2013 or a later year in the model name use Power Nap until the battery is drained.
 Computers with 2012 or an earlier year in the model name suspend Power Nap if the battery has a charge of 30% or less.
 Power Nap resumes when you connect to AC power.
 > To increase battery life while using Power Nap, disconnect any USB, Thunderbolt, or FireWire devices that may draw power from the computer.
-Learn more about maximizing battery life.**Power Nap checks for updates at specific intervals**
+Learn more about maximizing battery life.Power Nap checks for updates at specific intervals
 > When your computer isn't connected to AC power, Power Nap communicates and transfers data for only a few minutes per Power Nap cycle.
 When connected to AC power, communications and data transfers are continuous.Expand
 According quote above we have to very carefully choose which firmware is emulated on Hack.
 Changing SMBIOS on Clover/Opencore can help to solve sleep issues or cause them.

 An example of sleep log when powernap is enabled: